cloudflare/cloudflare-docs/content/fundamentals/api/how-to/make-api-calls.md

 There are two options, which can be combined to paginate across the results.

-* page=x enables you to select the page you want to see.
+* `page=x` enables you to select a specific page.
-* per-page=xx enables you to adjust the number of results displayed on a page.
-Don't select too many or you may get a timeout.
+* `per-page=xx` enables you to adjust the number of results displayed on a page.
+If you select too many, you may get a timeout.

 Example: